Highland Road Park Observatory

 8:00 am to 5:00 pm each day

 Attention, parents!
-Your children can learn about propulsion and flight at HRPO’s Fall Rocket Camp!
+Your children can learn about propulsion and flight at HRPO’s Spring Rocket Camp!

 For centuries humanity wondered what it would be like to fly, and then fly into space.
 Of course, it’s no longer fantasy due to the hard work of the Wright brothers, Robert Goddard and others.
 The thrill of watching (or being inside) a hot-air balloon, helicopter, jet, rocket or spacecraft never seems to leave us.

-At Fall Rocket Camp, kids will learn a brief history of flight as well as the basics of rocket science.
+At Spring Rocket Camp, kids will learn a brief history of flight as well as the basics of rocket science.
 They will also learn the safety procedures required for a safe launch and recovery.
-Then—the kids will build and a rocket!
-After the flights, the children take their rocket home.
-The rocket this go-round will be the ever-thrilling two-stage Zenith II!
-It flies so high HRPO personnel reserve the ball fields next door for launch!
+Then—the kids will build and fly two rockets!
+After the flights, the children take their rockets home.
+The rockets this go-round will be the courageous Star Trooper and the zippy Yankee (pictured below)!

 Parents can register in person at HRPO.
 Parents can also register online at WebTrac.

-Registration is not complete, regardless of payment, until HRPO has received filled copies of the camp forms, which will be posted below soon.
+Registration is not complete, regardless of payment, until HRPO has received filled copies of the camp forms, which are available below.
 Tell all the other parents you know, and don’t wait until the last minute to register!